blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 [summary]: #summary

 This RFC describes an extension to the [Graph module's Type System](./0352-graph-type-system.md) whereby entity types can be _extended_ and _duplicated_.
-These mechanisms allow users of the system to take existing entity types, and reuse their definitions to create new ones, in a compatible and incompatible fashion respectively.
+These mechanisms allow users of the system to take existing entity types and reuse their definitions to create new ones — in a compatible fashion for _extension_ and an incompatible one for _duplication_.

-In brief, entity type extension can be considered as a flavor of inheritance that one popularly sees in object-oriented programming, while duplication is similar to "forking" that one sees in other systems (such as Git).
+In brief, entity type extension can be considered as a flavor of the inheritance mechanism that one popularly sees in object-oriented programming, while duplication is similar to "forking" that one sees in other systems (such as Git).
+As such, in the context of the Type System, these terms may be used interchangeably when it aids in intuition or ease of explanation.

 # Motivation